 Gameschooling math can be a homeschool game-changer!
 (See what I did there?
 Ha!)

-Gameplay offers children a chance to practice and build skills in a no-pressure, non-judgmental way.
+Playing games offers your children a chance to practice and build skills in a no-pressure, non-judgmental way.
 If the game doesn’t go the way you wanted it to, you can start over and try again.
+There are no red pen marks, no critique, no homework.

 Does your kiddo cry over his math workbook?
 Guess what?
 There’s a game for that, and I can guarantee you’ll have fewer power struggles when you swap out the workbook for the game board.

-Here are a few of our family’s favorite math games for homeschooling:
+Here are a few of our family’s favorite math games for homeschooling, but keep reading because I’ll get into more specific math skills in a second:

 Are you looking for more resources for homeschooling math?